 Crafting Your Outreach Message for the Best Results From Influencers

-You Googled “influencer marketing examples” and found a bunch of great templates for your first outreach email.
+You Googled “SEO influencer marketing examples” and found a bunch of great templates for your first outreach email.
 That’s a quick way to fail.
 Ditch generic influencer marketing templates.
 Your first outreach message to the influencer should be personal and concise.
 From subject line to the signature, let’s break down what a link-worthy email looks like.